 Inside the Meteor City Trading Post were the usual kitschy offerings one expects to find in touristy establishments in this area; Arizona license plate keychains featuring your name, miniature Kachina dolls, geodes and other polished rocks…alongside some very nice genuine Native American handiwork.
 But sometimes it’s difficult to tell what’s what.

 Fingering a beautiful wool blanket, I hesitantly asked the proprietress, “How much?”

 “Seven ninety-five,” she answered.

 “No, seven dollars ninety-five cents,” she assured me.

 “In India,” she replied somewhat sheepishly.
 “But when people ask if it was made by Indians, I can say yes!”

-We continued on our way, anticipating any weather-related road trouble would come near Gallup and the border, but nada.
+We continued on our way, anticipating any weather-related road trouble would come near Gallup and the state line, but nada.
 Still clear skies.
-It got a little cloudy as we pushed east, but needless to say, the I-40 closures had miraculously opened just hours before we passed through, and aside from some black-ice laden white-knuckled miles between Grants and Albuquerque we made it in one piece to our first-night’s destination.
+It got a little cloudy as we pushed east, but needless to say, the I-40 closures had miraculously opened just hours before we passed through, and aside from some black-ice laden, white-knuckled miles between Grants and Albuquerque we made it in one piece to our first-night’s destination.